 Admission to both the elementary and secondary programs, both of which begin with Education 250, is by application.
+Admission to the inclusive early childhood education major is by application, beginning with EDU 216.
 Prospective students are urged to apply at the beginning of their sophomore year.
 Admission can normally be secured by the second semester of the sophomore year.
-In order to qualify for admission, students must have met the following criteria (a) to (d), and have earned a minimum grade of "C" in the courses listed in (a).
+In order to qualify for admission, students must complete the following criteria (a) to (d), and have earned a minimum grade of "C" in the courses listed in (a).